Trekkin Weka

 Day 21, 13 May: To Mission Creek

 Today was fortunately not as hard as the last few days.
 With 13 miles to the camp before Mission Creek, I decided I could afford to spend a bit of time at camp.
-The windfarm office is kind enough to allow hikers to use the bathrooms and charge devices, so I pack up and make breakfast while my powerbank charges.
+The windfarm office was kind enough to allow hikers to use the bathrooms and charge devices, so I packed up and made breakfast while my powerbank charged.

-The trail starts by climbing out of the valley, and giving us a great view past the wind turbines towards Palm Springs.
-The wind is strong today, and down in the valley, I can see huge dust clouds whipping up.
+The trail started by climbing out of the valley, and gave me a great view past the wind turbines towards Palm Springs.
+The wind was strong today, and down in the valley, I could see huge dust clouds whipping up.

 They’ve put these giant fans on their highest setting today

-We then sidle around some pretty exposed hillside, having to be careful not to get blown off the path.
-As we get closer to the Whitewater Preserve, huge cliffs appear.
-We then get a view into the deep valley below.
+I then sidled around some pretty exposed hillside, having to be careful not to get blown off the path.
+As I got closer to the Whitewater Preserve, huge cliffs appeared.
+I then got a view into the deep valley below.

 Cliffs over the Whitewater River